-More detailed information about the partnering mechanism including benefits for Associated Members are described in the document “Partnering with the Graphene Flagship
+More detailed information about the partnering mechanism including benefits for Associated Members is available in the document; “Partnering with the Graphene Flagship”.

 What are Partnering Projects?

 A Partnering Project (PP) is a research or innovation project whose objectives are relevant to the Graphene Flagship.
 PP's contribute to the implementation of the